-The young people are encouraged to join in community activities such as youth club or climbing club, army and navy cadets and other interest groups.
+The young people are encouraged to join in community activities such as youth clubs or climbing clubs, army and navy, cadets, and other interest groups.

-The staff team helps the young people to complete weekly activity planners, choosing what they would like to do each week.
-This will be a combination of in house and out of the home activities.
-The staff will use keyworker sessions and young person's meeting as an opportunity to suggest and support the young people with new or existing interests.
+The staff team helps the young people to complete weekly activity plans, choosing what they would like to do each week.
+This will be a combination of in-house and out of the home activities.
+The staff will use keyworker sessions and young people's meetings as an opportunity to suggest and support the young people with new or existing interests.